We're only days into the new year and we're already on the verge of the launch of one of 2021's biggest smartphones.

 How much power will the Samsung Galaxy S21 pack?

-Meanwhile, the Qualcomm Snapdragon 875 will likely be the chip of choice in North America and certain other territories.
-In the last couple of years, there’s been a slight power advantage to the Snapdragon models, so hopefully Samsung can close the gap.
+In the last couple of years, there’s been a slight power advantage to the Snapdragon models, but leaks and rumours suggest that Samsung has finally closed the gap this time around.
 Whatever the case, the Galaxy S21 will surely be super-powered and capable of running all kinds of games and apps with ease, no matter where you are.

 You needn’t worry about the Galaxy S21 being well equipped.